MatzoMT/cs1302-arcade/README.md

   * [`mepcotterell`](https://github.com/mepcotterell) -- Dr. Cotterell
   * [`bjb211`](https://github.com/bjb211) -- Dr. Barnes

+  Your instructors will have access to your private repository's history.
+This means that they can see who did what and when based on the log.

 * **Development Environment:** This project must be implemented in Java 8, and it *must compile and run* correctly on Nike using the specific version of Java 8 that is setup according to the instructions provided